GBlanch/Data-Eng-Zoomcamp-capstone/README.md

     ```

-- Second transformation (GCS bucket to BigQuery batch pipeline):
+- Second transformation: `GCS bucket to BigQuery` batch pipeline

     ```python
     if 'transformer' not in globals():